seper-sw/Advanced-SMS-Spam-Detection-using-Deep-Complex-Models-and-Sine-Cosine-Algorithm/Readme.md

 In this project i used KNN & Random-forest & SVM & MLP algorithms to detect spam from not-spam SMS and complete code exist in : complete.ipynb

+I used the feature extraction phase that this part utilizes, which incorporates the metaheuristic algorithm SCA.
+It has been implemented in sca.py